SapienzaInteractiveGraphicsCourse/final-project-rotten-souls/README.md

 You can also directly launch a low spec version of the game (only accessible when your performance is low) [here](https://sapienzainteractivegraphicscourse.github.io/final-project-rotten-souls/index_low_spec.html).

+Sometimes, if you reload the page through the browser, the sound of the game is muted, it is a Babylon.js thing.
+To reactivate the audio just click on the symbol in the the left upper corner (then you have to click again on the canvas to focus it and use the controls).

 ## Quick user manual

 Combat controls: